ethereum/go-ethereum/docs/_getting-started/index.md

 These are:

 - **Full**: Downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block.
--   **Fast** (Default): Downloads all blocks (including headers, transactions and receipts), verifies all headers, and downloads the state and verifies it against the headers.
+- **Fast**: Downloads all blocks (including headers, transactions and receipts), verifies all headers, and downloads the state and verifies it against the headers.
+- **Snap** (Default): Same functionality as fast, but with a faster algorithm.
 - **Light**: Downloads all block headers, block data, and verifies some randomly.

 For this tutorial, we use a `light` sync:

 ## Start Clef